antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

-If it is the production release, and only in this case, once satisfied by the build, take note of the build id (you can use the direct link icon) and make the request via https://sft.its.cern.ch/jira/browse/LHCBDEP
+If it is the production release, and only in this case, once satisfied by the build, take note of the build id (you can use the direct link icon) and make the request via https://sft.its.cern.ch/jira/browse/LHCBDEP.
+NOTE: If some package is already released, please do not indicate in Jira task.

 The LHCb Deployement shifter will deploy the release on AFS/CVMFS